matrixorigin/matrixorigin.io.cn/docs/MatrixOne/Tutorial/SSB-test-with-matrixone.md

 load data infile '/ssb-dbgen-path/customer.tbl' into table customer FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';

-load data infile '/ssb-dbgen-path/date.tbl' into table dates FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';
+load data infile '/ssb-dbgen-path/date.tbl' into table date FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';

 load data infile '/ssb-dbgen-path/part.tbl' into table part FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';